BHimaja14/himafrtproject/README.md

 ✨ Medi Hospital ✨

-This is a web based application developed for a restaurant named PARADISE.
+This is a web based application developed for a hospital service named MEDI HOSPITAL.

-### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based hospital application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** - https://brave-pond-09c443c00.3.azurestaticapps.net